 A few things to keep in mind to ensure success when making these milk bread rolls:

-- Proofing the dough ensure your dough is properly proofed before baking.
+- Proofing the dough: Ensure your dough is properly proofed before baking, and don’t skip the second proofing!
 This allows it to rise and attain the soft and fluffy texture typical of milk bread rolls.

-- Use a milk wash – for that perfect golden brown crust, brush your rolls with a simple milk wash before they go into the oven.
+- Use a milk wash: For that perfect golden brown crust, brush your rolls with a simple milk wash (or egg wash) before they go into the oven.

 Frequently Asked Questions

-While it is possible to use other flours, for best results, use bread flour or all-purpose flour.
+While it is possible to use other flours, for best results, use bread flour.
+If you must, all-purpose flour can be used as well.

 It could be due to inactive yeast or cold room temperature.
 The warmer the environment, the faster the yeast will work.